Rian1010/Milestone4/README.md

     return render(request, 'profile.html', context)

 ```
-Although it printed out the correct things and I could show the right information on the profile page, I could not show orders and history within the same for loop.
+Although it printed out the correct details and I could show the right information on the profile page in the templates, I could not show orders and history within the same for loop in Jinja2.
 I tried using zip or nesting the two for loops and then using an if statement, like so:
 ```html
 {% for info in orders %}
     {% for purchase in history %}